databendlabs/openraft/guide/src/getting-started.md

 is the complete example application including the server, the client and a demo cluster.

 [examples/raft-kv-rocksdb](https://github.com/datafuselabs/openraft/tree/main/examples/raft-kv-rocksdb)
-is the complete example application including the server, the client and a demo cluster using rocksdb for persistant storage.
+is the complete example application including the server, the client and a demo cluster using rocksdb for persistent storage.

 ---